Realization of aperiodic subshifts and uniform densities in groups: Introduction

 { {\ref{theorem.free_subflow}} \begin{theorem} Every countable group $G$ has a non-empty, strongly aperiodic subshift on the alphabet $\{0,1\}$. \end{theorem} }

 { {\ref{theorem.strongly_aperiodic1}} \begin{theorem} Every finitely generated group $G$ has a non-empty $G$-effectively closed strongly aperiodic subshift. \end{theorem} }

+A bi-infinite sequence of $0$'s and $1$'s is balanced if for every $n\in\NN$, every factor of size $n$ can have only two possible quantities of symbols $1$.
+Most famous examples of balanced sequences are Sturmian sequences, which are both balanced and aperiodic, or equivalently, codifications of irrational rotations in the circle~\cite{Lothaire,fogg2002substitutions}.
+Some attempts have been made to generalize Sturmian sequences to dimension~2~\cite{BertheVuillon2000,Fernique2006}.
 In general groups a configuration such that the amount of $1$'s over any finite connected support of size $n$ has at most two values is not possible as the group's geometry is too wild.
-Instead, we propose this uniform density property of a subshift as a generalization of the aforementioned property of Sturmian subshifts.
+Instead, we propose this uniform density property of a subshift \cor{mentioned above}{} as a generalization of the aforementioned property of Sturmian subshifts.
 In this direction, we are able to prove a more technical result which implies the existence of non-empty subshifts with uniform density in every group of subexponential growth.
-Formally, we show the following result which makes sense in amenable groups. { {\ref{theorem.densities}} \begin{theorem} Let $G$ be an infinite and finitely generated group and $\alpha \in [0,1]$.
-There is a non-empty subshift $X_{\alpha} \subset \{0,1\}^G$ such that for any $x \in X_{\alpha}$ and F\o lner sequence $(F_n)_{n \in \NN}$ then $\lim_{n \to \infty} dens(1,F_n,x) = \alpha$. \end{theorem} }
+Formally, we show the following result\cor[ which makes sense in amenable groups]{}. { {\ref{theorem.densities}} \begin{theorem} Let $G$ be an infinite and finitely generated \cor{amenable} group and $\alpha \in [0,1]$. \cor[There is a non-empty subshift $X_{\alpha} \subset \{0,1\}^G$ such that for any $x \in X_{\alpha}$ and F\o lner sequence $(F_n)_{n \in \NN}$ then $\lim_{n \to \infty} \dens(1,F_n,x) = \alpha$]{Then there exists a non-empty subshift $X_{\alpha} \subset \{0,1\}^G$ with $\lim_{n \to \infty} \dens(1,F_n,x) = \alpha$ for any $x \in X_{\alpha}$ and any F\o lner sequence $(F_n)_{n \in \NN}$}. \end{theorem} }

 That is, by replacing the sequence of intervals of $\ZZ$ for a general F\o lner sequence we produce a subshift where the densities of 1's converge to a fixed value $\alpha$.
 We show that the subshifts given by our construction are weakly aperiodic if $\alpha \notin \mathbb{Q}$.
+Our example loses some of the properties of those constructions, like balancedness, but instead uses a two-symbol alphabet and is available on any infinite, finitely generated and amenable group.